Contracts & Legal

 Benefits of using a Firm-Fixed-Price (FFP) Contract

 The main benefit of using a firm-fixed-price contract is that the price agreement is guaranteed.
-All the risk is taken on by the contractor to deliver within the price agreed in the contract.
+The contractor takes on all the risk to deliver within the price agreed in the contract.
 Any overages or deviations will have to be absorbed by the contractor.
-As a result, these contracts are very specific and what is being delivered, and when.
+As a result, these contracts are very specific, what is being delivered and when.

 • Less risk to the government or buyer